Germany braces for tougher lockdown before Christmas | Health

 Germany braces for tougher lockdown before Christmas

-Germany will have to shut down more parts of society before Christmas to try and get the coronavirus pandemic under control, ministers said on Friday, as Europe's largest economy reported a record number of daily infections and deaths.
+Germany will have to impose tougher coronavirus restrictions before Christmas to try to get the pandemic under control, ministers and regional leaders said on Friday, as Baden-Wuerttemberg became the latest state to impose a night curfew.

-The government of the southwestern state of Baden-Wuerttemberg said German Chancellor Angela Merkel and the premiers of the 16 federal states would meet on Sunday to discuss new measures to slow the spread of the virus.
-Germany registered a record number of nearly 30,000 daily new coronavirus infections and almost 600 deaths, data from the Robert Koch Institute for infectious diseases showed on Friday.
+The country has been in partial lockdown for six weeks, with bars and restaurants closed but shops and schools open.
+Some regions have already imposed tougher measures, and more and more state leaders threw their weight behind a nationwide lockdown as daily numbers of new infections and deaths hit new records.

-Economy Minister Peter Altmaier said the rise in infection numbers was worrying and the government and state premiers would have to look at extending lockdown measures to other parts of society.
-"This will lead to a lockdown that is similar in many ways to what happened in the early part of the year," he told a virtual news conference.
+Interior Minister Horst Seehofer said Germany needed a hard lockdown before Christmas if it wanted to slow the spread, while the country's health and economy ministers also said existing measures would have to be extended.
+"This will lead to a lockdown that is similar in many ways to what happened in the early part of the year," Economy Minister Peter Altmaier told a virtual news conference.

-Germany, the European Union's most populous nation, went into a partial lockdown early last month, closing restaurants and bars and limiting the number of people allowed to meet, but has kept shops and schools open.
-Some parts of the country have already begun imposing tougher measures, including the southern state of Bavaria, which has the nation's highest death toll and where, since Wednesday, people are only allowed to leave home for essential reasons.
+Armin Laschet, the premier of North Rhine-Westphalia, Germany's most populous state, called for a national curbs "as soon as possible" and said state leaders should meet with Chancellor Angela Merkel to agree on curbs this weekend.
+"We cannot wait until Christmas.
+We have to act quickly," he told a news conference.

-Interior Minister Horst Seehofer said Germany should impose a harder lockdown before Christmas if it wants to slow the spread of the pandemic.
-"If we wait until Christmas, we'll have to struggle with high numbers for months," he told Der Spiegel magazine.
+A government spokeswoman said there was no fixed date for another summit with state leaders but said Merkel is open to further meetings.
+Germany, which has Europe's largest economy, was more successful than many European countries in keeping the pandemic under control in the first wave in March and April, but it has been struggling to turn the tide in the second wave.

 - READ MORE ON: